7 November 2019

-Does Parkinson's disease (PD) start in the brain or the gut?
+Results of studies investigating the gut microbiome playing a role in the development of Parkinson's disease (PD) are compared to provide recommendations to improve patient outcomes.
 This review is published in the open access JPD special issue on "The Gut-Brain Axis in Parkinson's Disease".

 14 February 2019